djayepro3/CUDA-PyTorch-VSCode-GPU-Setup/README.md

 If you encounter issues or have suggestions, feel free to open an issue or fork the repo and contribute!

-To clon the repo, follow these steps:
+To clone the repo, follow these steps:

 1. Clone the repository:
     ```bash